pagidas/p2p-lending/README.md

 ## Remarks

-* We recommend you choose the language most suitable to the role you are applying for.
 * The monthly repayments should spread the total repayment cost over the term of the loan.
 Here is an explanation of how to calculate this: https://en.wikipedia.org/wiki/Amortization_calculator#The_formula
-* We will review your code and run it against further test cases to see how it handles them.
 * The list of lenders’ offers may be hard-coded, a static resource, or taken from an external source (e.g. a CSV file).
-* We’re interested in discovering more about your engineering skills and approach when solving problems.
-It is acceptable to submit your program if it returns an answer that does not exactly match the example test cases provided below.
-* If you have any questions, then do not hesitate to contact us.

 ## Example test cases